rednafi/brisk-bash/README.md

 - `grep`
 - `lp`

-All of the following command summary can be found via
+All of the following command summary can be found via:

 ```bash
 curl cheat.sh/<prompt>